-In the town of Burnaby, located just outside of Vancouver city limits, you will find the Burnaby Village Museum.
-During the holidays, this village is brightly decorated for the season.
-You can visit the historic buildings, enjoy holiday crafts, meet Father Christmas and much more.
-And best of all, admission to the Village is free!
-Holiday activities begin November 19, 2016 and run to January 2, 2017.
+Next, in the town of Burnaby, located just outside of Vancouver city limits, you will find the Burnaby Village Museum.
+During the holidays, this village is brightly decorated for its Heritage Christmas event.

 Experience thousands of twinkling lights and the world’s tallest living Christmas tree!
 There is fun to be had while traveling around the park and admiring the lights.
 In addition, kids can take part in special events like a scavenger hunt and cookie decorating.

 See a Winter Wonderland in Whistler, B.C.

-After enjoying a day on the slopes, grab a hot beverage and head out with your family to enjoy the sight of thousands of festive lights twinkling on the picturesque buildings that make up Whistler Village.
+After enjoying a day on the slopes, then grab a hot beverage and head out with your family to enjoy the sight of thousands of festive lights twinkling on the picturesque buildings that make up Whistler Village.
 Best of all, enjoying the lights is completely free!

 Meanwhile, a lounge area with coffee and hot cocoa is also on-site for parents to rest and relax.
-Open daily 10am- 6pm.
-Another fun event for the whole family are Family Apres, a chance to relax with a hot beverage or take part in winter activities!
+It is open daily 10am- 6pm.
+Then catch Santa on December 23 and 24 from 1-4pm.
+Another fun event for the whole family is Family Apres, a chance to relax with a hot beverage or take part in winter activities!

 Pin this to bookmark all the holiday fun; we update it yearly: